 Exterior tasks to complete before Spring

 In the Fall and Winter months, there is the obvious landscaping that must be maintained.
 Picking up leaves and keeping the yard free of debris comes to mind and should be done no matter which season.
 In addition, there is the not so obvious that as homeowners we can overlook, but buyers often notice right away.
-I’m referring to the overgrown trees that line the fence that are leafless at this time, the overgrown hedges that may be blocking a window or the drainage of the flower beds around the house that may cause other problems.
+I’m referring to the overgrown trees that line the fence that is leafless at this time, the overgrown hedges that may be blocking a window or the drainage of the flower beds around the house that may cause other problems.

 While the leaves are gone, it is the perfect time to prune your trees and trim your hedges back before the growing season.
 It is best to handle it now to avoid last minute pruning after the trees begin to awaken for the Spring and you have overgrowth.
 If you have a pool, maintain the filter and pump in good working order or have it repaired.
 Wooden fences may discolor over the years, but a good pressure washing may bring them back to life.